Engineering Management Minor

 Minor Declaration and Certification

 Students must declare the minor with the Registrar’s office.
-Please visit the Major and Minor Declaration page to learn more about this process.
-You can complete this process at any point during your experience with the EMM Minor.
+Please visit the Major and Minor Declaration page below to learn more about this process.
+You can complete this process at any point during your experience with the EM Minor.

-After declaring the minor with Student Services, students must complete the Minor Certification Form below.
-This can be completed before you have finished all required courses and before you have received final grades.
-Once the form is approved, we will return a signed copy to the student's email address.
-Students will then bring the signed form to Student Services before their graduation period's deadline.
+After declaring the minor with Student Services, complete the Minor Certification Form below—this can be done before finishing all courses or receiving final grades.
+We'll email you a signed copy to bring to Student Services by your graduation deadline.